utviklerToni/BMI-app/README.md

 # BMI_app

-a simple BMI calculator and a mini calculator
+a simple BMI calculator and a calculator

+adding some calculator functionality

 A new Flutter project.